Dettwiller Foundation - Funder Overview

 Overview

 The Dettwiller Foundation was established to foster Fred Dettwiller's charitable legacy following his death in October 2021 at age 89.
-Tax-exempt since November 2015, the foundation manages assets of approximately $221.8 million and distributes around $1.5 million annually through approximately 50 grants.
+Tax-exempt since November 2015, the foundation manages assets of approximately $247.9 million and distributed $8.6 million in grants in 2023.
 Fred Dettwiller was a unique figure in Tennessee—both owner of Det Distributing, one of Tennessee's largest beverage distributors, and an ordained Episcopal priest who served as Canon for Special Projects for the Episcopal Diocese of Tennessee.
-He entered the priesthood in 2004 after a lifetime of lay leadership and established the chaplaincy program at Metropolitan Nashville Airport's public safety department.
-The foundation continues his commitment to supporting diverse charitable initiatives across Tennessee, with particular emphasis on religious organizations, education, the arts, health and human services, and law enforcement/first responder programs.
+He entered the priesthood in 2004 after a lifetime of lay leadership and established the chaplaincy programme at Metropolitan Nashville Airport's public safety department.
+The foundation continues his commitment to supporting diverse charitable initiatives across Tennessee, with particular emphasis on religious organisations, education, the arts, health and human services, and law enforcement/first responder programmes.

 Funding Priorities